 I am the Harmsworth Junior Research Fellow in the History of America and World War One, based at the Rothermere American Institute and Corpus Christi College at the University of Oxford.
 My research focuses on twentieth-century literary and cultural history in Britain and America, particularly of the First World War.
-I have published on Edith Wharton, Katherine Mansfield, war letters, and the writings of First World War nurses.
-I am currently working on a monograph on the First World War and commemorative culture.
+My book Commemorative Modernisms: Women Writers, Death and the First World War will be published by Edinburgh University Press in June 2020.